 First, let’s look at what I mean by the words housewife and homemaker.

-To me, housewife equals a married woman who stays home rather than work outside of the home (whether she works from home is addressed later).
+To me, housewife equals a married woman who stays home rather than work outside of the home.
 Her first job/work IS to manage her household.
-In addition to being a devoted wife who strives to be a godly wife, she seeks to be a wise steward over her household.
+In addition to being a devoted wife who strives to be a godly wife, she seeks to be a wise steward of her household.
 This may look different in every marriage.
 Housewifery is a duty.

 I think of a homemaker as someone who desires to make her house a home for her family, whether she works outside of the home or not.
 She feels it is her responsibility to create a warm & secure atmosphere for her husband and children.
 She wants to keep it clean, of course… but more importantly, she wants to keep it comfortable and welcoming.
 Homemaking is a calling.